 Even on the smallest scale, corruption is corrosive, and just its suspicion can severely damage our reputation.
 A Transparency International survey found that 27 per cent of business people reported that they had lost business due to bribery by their competitors.
 The International Monetary Fund estimates that $2 trillion in bribes is paid annually in developing and developed countries.

 According to The Economist, major violations of the Foreign Corrupt Practices Act (FCPA) call for fines 10-15 times larger than just ten years ago.
-These are just a few reasons why CRI® Group founded the Anti-Bribery and Anti-Corruption ABAC® Centre of Excellence in 2016 to assist business organisations worldwide in Certification for anti-corruption, risk management and compliance.
+These are just a few reasons why Anti-Bribery and Anti-Corruption ABAC® Centre of Excellence assists business organisations worldwide in Certification for anti-corruption, risk management and compliance.

 “As the world’s governing bodies gravitate to more stringent standards and efforts to prevent corruption, bribery and other unethical business practices, we stand ready to help companies meet and exceed those standards,” said Zafar Anjum, Group Chief Executive Officer of CRI® Group and ABAC® Group.
 ABAC® Group experts help educate, equip and support the world’s leading business organisations with the latest in best-practice due diligence processes and procedures.